TiedemannLab/sciCNV/README.md

 ![Fig6](Fig6.png)

 ***
-# Clone CNV-scores
+# Tumor clone CNV scores

-Performing _CNV_score_  function, we calculate CNV-score for test and control cells, which shows the likeness of test and control cells to the average iCNV-curve of bulk test cells.
-Applying this method, we clone cells (samples) based on their CNV-scores which in fact separates test and control individuals.
+sciCNV can be used to identify cancer cells, distinguishing these from normal cells on the basis of their CNV profile.
+The sciCNV profile of single cells is assessed against the average sciCNV profile of tumor cells.

 ```
 TotScore <- CNV_score( M_nf = M_NF )
 ```

-Sketching tumor scores for all cells showing segregation of test and control CNV-scores:
+Tumor CNV scores for single cells are sketched, showing the segregation of normal plasma cells (NPC) and tumor plasma cells by their CNV scores:

 ```
 TotScoreSort0 <- sort(TotScore[1,1:No.test])